-Serverless Pros & Cons – when should you and when shouldn't you use serverless?
+Serverless Pros & Cons – when should you go serverless?

-Okay so you've heard of serverless, maybe even built a toy project or two and you think it's neat.
+Okay you've heard of serverless, tried it out, and you think it's neat.
 But should you really go serverless for your next project?

 Most of the time ...

 Serverless is a great option for most projects most of the time.
-You save some configuration and maintenance time, gain a lot of flexibility, and in some cases spend more $$ per request than building your own servers.
+You save configuration and maintenance time, gain flexibility, and in extreme cases spend more $$ per request than building your own servers.

-For the most part only very large apps hit the cost curve limits of serverless.
-Bank of America, for example, recently announced $2B in savings from building their own data centers.
+Large apps can reach the cost curve limits of serverless.
+Bank of America, for example, announced $2B in savings from building their own data centers.

 You won't hit those issues.
-And if you do, I hope there's a business model to back it up so you can afford real professionals. 😛
+And if you do, I hope there's a business model to back it up and you can afford DevOps professionals. 😛

-Large orgs often provide a cloud or serverless-like environment internally.
+Large orgs tend to provide a cloud or serverless-like environment internally.
 If you have access to that, use it.

-When I say serverless, I don't mean just throwing up some code on a function-as-a-service platform like AWS Lambda and calling it a day.
+When I say serverless, I don't mean just throwing up code on a function-as-a-service platform like AWS Lambda.
 I'm talking about the whole ecosystem.